BenWibking/jaff/README.md

 An astrochemical network parser that supports multiple reaction network formats including KIDA, UDFA, PRIZMO, KROME, and UCLCHEM.

+For detailed instructons, please refer to the [Documentation](https://tgrassi.github.io/jaff)

 ## Installation

 ### From source